themoonrider/ds_qvi_proj/README.md

 # Commercial Insights from Transaction and Customer Data: Project Overview

-*   264,836 transactions of all chips purchased over one year and Customer data of 72,637 members were checked for missing data and nulls.
+*   264,836 transactions of all chips purchased over one year and Customer data of 72,637 members were checked for missing data, nulls and outliers.
 *   Engineered features from the text of product names to extract brand names and pack size to each transaction.
 *   Joined two dataframes to examine customer segments and their purchase patterns.
 *   Performed t-test and Chi-squared test to test the association between customer segments and their purchase behaviors.